minershive/hiveon-kb/guides/amd_dr.md

 ---
 title: AMD drivers installation
 category: Guides
+meta_description: Learn how to install or update the AMD drivers.
 ---

 Script for the easy installation of AMD Drivers on Hive OS/Ubuntu based OS: https://github.com/CryptoLuigi/AMD_Installer.